NSF-IUSE/sampleCourse-xfig/README.md

 >
 > - Use a learning management system
 > - Program in the C language
-> - Use the Linux Operation System
+> - Use the Linux Operating System

-## **Course Outcomes (CO)**
+## **Course Outcomes - CO**

-CO1: Explain the concepts of the software maintenance process and techniques.
+**CO1:** Explain the concepts of the software maintenance process and techniques.

-CO2: Be familiar with the software maintenance process through the practice in the course project.
+**CO2:** Be familiar with the software maintenance process through the practice in the course project.

-CO3: Improve the capability of teamwork, problem solving, risk analysis, etc.
+**CO3:** Improve the capability of teamwork, problem solving, risk analysis, etc.

 ## **Course Success**